ChrstphrHll/npc_gen/students/Selina Ochyllyss.md

 ---
+name: Selina Ochyllyss
+race: Dwarf
+hair: straight lighter blonde hair that's loose around the shoulders
+eyes: Hazel
+skin: Light Tan
+ideal: Logic
+trait1: Droll
+trait2: Restrained
+trait: I'm a snob who looks down on those who can't appreciate fine art.
+flaw: I have a weakness for the new intoxicants and other pleasures of this land.
+bond: I created a great work for someone, and then found them unworthy to receive it.
+I'm still looking for someone worthy.
 birthday:
   numeric: 3/20
   written: 20th of Melorent
-bond: I created a great work for someone, and then found them unworthy to receive it.
-I'm still looking for someone worthy.
-eyes: Blue
-flaw: I have a weakness for the new intoxicants and other pleasures of this land.
-guild: Jettenia
-hair: straight lighter blonde hair that's loose around the shoulders
-ideal: Logic
-name: Selina Ochyllyss
-organizations: []
-partyID: 35
-race: Dwarf
 relationships:
 - name: Matos Mektal
   type: partymate